 - “Dear Jesus,”

-These are common ways to start prayers.
-Jesus started His prayers by addressing God as “Father”.
+This is also the way He instructed his disciples to pray in the Lord’s prayer.
 You can also use other names of God found in the Bible as you learn them and they resonate with you or the situation you are praying over.

-What to say when you begin to pray
+What do you say when you pray?

 “Hi Jesus, I read today about you healing a man that was blind.
 That’s kind of crazy to think about.
 Some people that are Christians seem to be all about healing and it seems fake, but it didn’t seem fake when you did it.
 I don’t know.
 I’m still not sure if it’s real, but you seemed really kind and like you noticed people and I like that about you.
 I’d like to be like that too….a person that helps others.
 Thanks for listening. -Amen”